53 min, 2014, Documentary

 TEACHING & LEARNING

-Coexist is the bedrock of the Upstander Project’s outreach and educational activities.
+Coexist is the first piece making up the foundation of the Upstander Project’s outreach and educational activities.
 More than 3,500 educators across the country use Coexist to teach middle and high school students about genocide, bystanding, othering, and upstanding.

 The Upstander Project is partnering with the Dodd Center at the University of Connecticut to hold the Upstander Academy, an annual five-day summer intensive for teachers.
 Upstander Project filmmakers and team are available for speaking engagements and film screenings.
 An educational license for the film can be purchased by your school or university library.